 After three months, I was on the verge of leaving for a climbing trip out west.
 I decided to test my strength by seeing how long I could hang on the smallest edge.
 I hung for 30 seconds before deciding to step off.
 That was all I needed to see.
 Celebration doughnuts.

 My purpose here is not to promote my method for hangboarding.
-There are plenty of reasons why that method isn’t the ‘best’ practice.
+There are plenty of reasons why that method isn’t the best practice.
 If I had been more willing to stick with a well-established and structured plan, I’m sure I would have had even better results.
 However, I wasn’t, so for me this was the best plan.
 Since then, I have followed more structured plans and have had great results from them.
-I had to take a small step in the right direction first though.
+I just had to take a small step in the right direction first.

-If you’re consistent with your training, and are looking for a good, well-proven method for hangboarding check out:
+If you’re consistent with your training, and are looking for a good, well-proven method for hangboarding check out some of these options:

-They also have a hangboarding app with workouts built in for their hangboards
+Beastmaker - They also have an app with workouts designed specifically for their hangboards.

 The Anderson's training method is another fairly popular method, and can be found in the Rock Climber's Training Manual.

-What I am saying is that consistency is king.
-A program is worthless if you don’t stick with it.
+What I am really saying is that consistency is king.
+Even the best program is worthless if you don’t stick with it.
 Don’t let yourself get overwhelmed by the idea that you need to be on some massive life-changing training plan if you want to see any progress.
-Start something small and do it frequently.
-I didn’t do anything special.
-I just made it so easy that I couldn’t fail.
+Start with something small and do it frequently.
+I didn’t do anything special; I just made it so easy that I couldn’t fail.
 This can be applied to anything.
 Whatever you want to improve, just take the smallest step in the right direction.
-When that no longer feels like a great effort, take another step.
+And then when that step no longer feels like a great effort, take another step.